“If your actions inspire others to dream more, learn more, do more and become more, you are a leader.” – John Quincy Adams

 Steadfast, assertive and intuitive decision making: As a leader, you should be adept at formulating specific goals with reasonable timelines.
 You should have a deep understanding of the broader vision and orient the same towards innovation.
 Another vital quality is to preempt potential trouble areas and account for them in your execution plan.
 Leadership is as much about foreseeing the risks involved and intelligently adjusting them in your strategy roadmap, as it is about making tough choices.

 Recognize and encourage excellence: Your aim should be to win the trust and confidence of your team to achieve shared goals.
 And an effective way to earn their cooperation is to acknowledge, value and appreciate their contribution to the results.
 For effective leadership is signified by how approachable you are as a team member or manager.
 It is characterized by how effortlessly your co-workers follow your advice and direction.
 Leadership ceases to grow if it is imposed through the agents of authority and rules.
 Do not overlook the exceptional efforts of the diligent worker who exceeded expectations.
 Be vocal and generous in your praise for your co-workers or direct reports.
 And if you voice such appreciation in a public setting or in writing, even better!
-You can have deep expertise over a particular function, however, if you cannot impart that knowledge for the benefit of others, then your leadership lacks inspiration.
+You can have deep expertise over a particular function, however, if you cannot impart that knowledge for the benefit of others, then management skills lack inspiration.
 Encourage others to develop their learning repertoire.

 Walk the talk: Let your actions exhibit solid professionalism.
 Only if you set high benchmarks of integrity and professionalism yourself, would you earn the respect from your team to expect them to do the same.
 Be conscious to integrate equality in your conduct.
 You cannot afford to not be fair and transparent in your decisions as a leader.
 That is the fundamental cornerstone of leadership.
 If you commit to a one on one meeting with a new recruit at 9 am, it is absolutely imperative that you make it to the meeting room by 9 am.
 And again, if you take the initiative to start a project or program, have the confidence to see it through to fruition.
 Have the mature outlook to go beyond pointing fingers at specific individuals or taking names and instead, recognizing the torch bearers who can work out a solution.
 Finally, have a single-minded focus to spot and reject unproductive efforts before they become the norm.

 Communicate effectively: Strong communication skills and inspirational leadership styles share a great relationship.
-A great leader is a professional who along with providing regular, individualized feedback, eagerly welcomes feedback from his/her team mates on common objectives and intermittent issues.
+A good leader is a professional who along with providing regular, individualized feedback, eagerly welcomes feedback from his/her team mates on common objectives and intermittent issues.
 And you can welcome feedback only if you have mastered the art of listening.
 You need to be available for your team.
 You need to be present in such a way that allows your team the flexibility to air their concerns, suspicions, even their disagreements.
-Communication propels coordination and reconciliation of group efforts which is so essential for leadership to be powerful.
+Communication propels coordination and reconciliation of group efforts which is so essential for leadership development.
 Along with all this, you should be alert to any friction between individuals so as to out rightly dispel any negativity or rumours.

 Explore the VMock platform to gain insights into how your resume can powerfully depict your communication strength.